WRLX: History

 In September 1988, its call sign was changed to WMXQ and it adopted an adult contemporary format.
 In November 1989, its call sign was changed to WOLL and it adopted an oldies format.
 In May 1996, its format was shifted to classic hits.
 In August 1998, the station adopted a smooth jazz format, and in September its call sign was changed to WWLV.
 It was part of a simulcast with 93.9 WLVE in Miami Beach.

 In January 2003, the station's call sign was changed to WZZR, and it adopted a hot talk format, with the format and call sign moving from 92.7 in Stuart, Florida.
 It was branded "Real Radio" and was part of a simulcast with WCZR (101.7 FM) in Vero Beach.
 On June 1, 2020, the station swapped formats and call signs with Spanish-language AC formatted 92.1 FM WRLX.

 HD Radio

 WRLX is licensed to broadcast in the HD Radio (hybrid) format.
-As of August 2022 it does not broadcast any subchannels.
+Its HD2 subchannel formerly carried an alternative rock format, and brands itself as Alt 94.3, As of August 2022 it does not broadcast any subchannels.